Fairbairn steam crane: In service

 Although mechanically capable, the crane was not a great success commercially.
 In 1890 it was only used for 16 days of the year, for a profit of just 11s.
 6d.
 Ships had increased in size by this time and the jib could no longer reach far enough to remove engines or boilers for repair work.
 It was even considered raising the crane up on a stone tower, as for the smaller crane at Canons Marsh opposite, to increase the lift height.

 In 1892, hydraulic machinery, including cranes, appeared in the docks.
 These used a powerful central power supply and could transfer cargoes more quickly.
 In 1906 electric cranes appeared too.
 The steam crane was required less and less often; for a whole year between April 1905 and April 1906 the crane went unused.
 From 1903 to 1909 it made a total of 143 lifts.
 It remained useful for heavy loads, however.

 During World War II the crane's heavy capacity came into its own.
 A Landing Craft Flotilla Unit was stationed on Princes Wharf, and over 1000 new assault landing craft were delivered by road for adaptation for use in the Far East.
 The crane was used to unload the lorries and to launch the craft after completion, a total of over 2000 lifts in three years.

 Today

 The crane is still operational and is regularly steamed.

 With the gradual closure of the City Docks, in 1973 the crane was passed to Bristol City Museum.
-In 1972 it was grade II* listed and in 1976 it was made a Scheduled Ancient Monument, as the last surviving Fairbairn steam crane.
+In 1972 it was grade II* listed and it is also a scheduled monument, as the last surviving Fairbairn steam crane.
 From 1988, it was restored to operational condition as part of the Bristol Industrial Museum.
 The crane operates on special museum days, such as bank holidays and the Harbour Festival.